-Common rules to follow on High Altitude Trips
+Common Rules to Follow on High Altitude Trips

 * Follow the rule of gaining altitude strictly.
 This is 300 – 400 meters per day above 3000m.
-To acclimatize properly, you can also take a day and climb about 1000m higher, then return back to spend the night at a slightly higher altitude than the previous day.
+To acclimatize properly, you can also take a day and climb about 1000m higher, then return to spend the night at a slightly higher altitude than the previous day.

 * After reaching your preferred elevation, it is advisable to have some light forms of exercise rather than sleep during the day.
 Overexertion is also not good for the body, so don’t set very high goals.
-Let the body adjust to low oxygen settings before taking on heavy workout.
+Let the body adjust to low oxygen settings before taking on the heavy workout.

 * Take lots of fluids.
-Drink plenty of water (3-4 liters per day), hot garlic soups, tea and the like to keep hydrated.
+Drink plenty of water (3-4 liters per day), hot garlic soups, tea, and the like to keep hydrated.
 Often dehydration due to loss of water while breathing leads to altitude sickness, which is not much noticeable.

 * Keep warm.
-This may sound simple; however with sub-zero temperatures and strong wind, it is easier said than done.
+This may sound simple; however, with sub-zero temperatures and strong wind, it is easier said than done.
 Pack proper clothing for the mountains.

-* Avoid tobacco, alcohol, coffee and other intakes that dehydrate the body.
+* Avoid tobacco, alcohol, coffee, and other intakes that dehydrate the body.
 Alcohol and sleeping pills act as respiratory depressants.
 It is good to observe the body’s natural adaptation to the environment and act accordingly rather than get any kind of narcotics.

 * Eat well.
 Consume a lot of carbohydrates.
 At high altitude, the body demands lots of energy to keep warm and working.

-* In case of symptoms of AMS, it is best to go to lower altitude and wait till everything gets normal again.
+* In case of symptoms of AMS, it is best to go to a lower altitude and wait till everything gets normal again.
 Descend slowly.
 Also, a person with AMS should never be left alone as he/she is unable to think or act properly.

 (Note: Medicines such as Diamox can be used to speed the process of acclimatization.
-However, side effects such as tingling of finger tips and blurred vision may occur.
+However, side effects such as tingling of fingertips and blurred vision may occur.
 Get suggestions from your physician or an experienced guide if you intend to use such medicines.)